a1970curious/PHP/README.md

 PHP
 ===

-Mail scripts PHP Website
+PHP Website Scripts

+Consisting of several script's for use on website.
+In the folder navigation script's using the switch() function.
-Consisting of several mail scripts, using the php mail() function or using set smtp servers (with or without ssl)
+In the folder mail script's using the mail() function and pre-set SMTP server's (with or without SSL).

-Feel free to add more mailing related script to this branch.
+Feel free to add other usefull scripts, though please keep this repository free of garbage.